Rabbit

 Classification And Evolution Of Domestic Rabbits

 The classification of domestic rabbits is an interesting topic that sheds light on the evolutionary journey of these furry creatures.
-Domestic rabbits belong to the family Leporidae.
-There are over 200 different breeds of domestic rabbits worldwide, each with its unique characteristics and traits.
-Within this family, they are classified under the genus Oryctolagus, which consists of only one species: Oryctolagus cuniculus.
-Surprisingly, despite their extensive variation in fur colour and size due to selective breeding, all domestic rabbits trace their ancestry back to a single species, the European rabbit.
-These breeds can be classified into five main groups:
+Domestic rabbits belong to the family Leporidae of the order Lagomorpha, which includes hares and pikas as well.
+There are over 100 different breeds of domestic rabbits worldwide, each with its unique characteristics and traits.
+Within this family, they are classified under the genus Oryctolagus, which consists of only one species, the Common European rabbit or Old World rabbit (Oryctolagus cuniculus), including all its domestic and wild forms, alongside several extinct fossil species.
+Surprisingly, despite their extensive variation in fur colour, size, and temperament due to selective breeding, all domestic rabbits trace their ancestry back to a single species, the European rabbit.
+These domesticated breeds can be classified into five main groups:

 1. Fancy,